-- Take 2 types (thin and thick) of padlock, as they are not always available, and some lockers got a thin holes (to use smaller one).
+- Take 2 types (thin and thick) of padlock.
+Some lockers got a thin holes (to use smaller one).
 Don`t worry if you will forget, they are widely available to purchase almost everywhere, along with socket extensions and adapters.

 - Do not panic if there is an error in a cash machine, it may not be your card, but machine might be just empty.
 It really is a common problem.
 I remember, in Buenos Aires, I’ve had to try 6 of them, before finding one with money in it.

-It would be a crime not to pop in to any of Uruguayan city or town while in Buenos Aires, Argentina.
+It would be a crime not to pop in to any of Uruguayan cites or towns while in Buenos Aires, Argentina.
 Especially if you will fallow my way of thinking: “common Anna, you may not have this occasion in your life again”.
-Visiting close by Uruguay is well easy and well possible, but that of course if you have some spare time.
-There are few options of transportation getting there from Buenos Aires.
+Visiting close by Uruguay is well easy and well possible, but that, of course, if you have some spare time.
+There are few available options of transportation to get there from Buenos Aires.
 Apart from the bus, that can take you everywhere in South America, you can fly (very expensive and a bit pointless) or just take a ferry.
 Here, we will look in to the last mentioned option, simply because I used it for my one day trip to Uruguay, to Colonia del Sacramento specifically.
-Ferry, apart from being nice option for a trip, can be a great way to move to your next location while backpacking South America.
-I guess, buses are the cheapest option, and there is loads of info about timetable and prices online, so I will just concentrate on the water-path.
+Ferry, apart from being nice option for a trip, can be a great way to move to your next location while travelling around South America.
+I guess, buses are the cheapest option, and there is loads of info about timetables and prices online, so I will just concentrate on the water-path.
 The ship, as a way quicker option than bus, can be also a great break from bus traveling, as if you are backpacking, like I did, you will be spending loads of time in them, I mean looooads.

 So basically, you can choose between two kind of trips (places) you can reach by ferry.
-First one will take you all the way to Montevideo, capital of Uruguay, second to Colonia del Sacramento, a cute, quiet and small colonial town by the cost.
+First one will take you all the way to Montevideo, capital of Uruguay.
+Second, to Colonia del Sacramento, a cute, quiet and small colonial town by the cost.
 As stated before, I took a trip to Colonia, but definitely would pick Montevideo over now.
 You can also see both, if you have time of course, as from Colonia you can catch a bus to capital that takes 3 hours of journey.
-Please note that these companies do operates between other towns and cities, but Montevideo and Colonia is the only touristic one, that’s why I am not mentioning other places here.
+Please note that these companies do operates between other towns and cities, but Montevideo and Colonia are, in my opinion, best one to see, that’s why I am not mentioning other places here.

 Companies, service and routes